-Jupiter and Its Importance to AstrologyJupiter, is the largest of all the planets, so it’s no surprise that it has such a powerful astrological influence.
-You just need to take a look at your natal chart to know that Jupiter is capable of changing everything!
+Why Is Planet Jupiter So Important In Astrology?Jupiter, is the largest of all the planets, so it’s no surprise that it has such a powerful astrological influence.
+You only need to take a look at your natal chart to know that this planet is capable of changing everything with regards to your future and personality!
 Thinking of finding out more about Jupiter?
-Susan Taylor, our very own astrologer, reveals all of planet Jupiter’s juiciest secrets!
+Susan Taylor, our very own astrologer, reveals all of planet's juiciest secrets!

 Jupiter (known as Zeus in Greek mythology) is the god of light, and has the power of lighting at his disposal.
 As the father of all, Jupiter watches over everyone and everything and uses his powers to maintain peace and justice.
 He might be a fair ruler, but even the most courageous beings in Roman mythology live in fear of him.

-Jupiter is the son of Saturn.
-Following his father’s attempt to devour him, Jupiter forced Saturn to vomit- saving the lives of his brothers and sisters who had previously been swallowed by their father.
+He is the son of Saturn.
+Following his father’s attempt to devour him, he forced Saturn to vomit- saving the lives of his brothers and sisters who had previously been swallowed by their father.
 The world was consequently divided between Jupiter, who took the Earth and sky, and his brothers- Neptune, who took the sea, and Pluto, who took hell.

 Jupiter is often depicted in mythology either with a scepter from which he shoots bolts of lightning, or as a magnificent eagle.